REALM of FLOWERING PLANTS

-My botanic work is focused upon the world of flowering plants (angiosperms).
-I describe myself as a Flower Painter, and in so doing, I refer equally to the botanical realm of flowering plants, and to the history of flower painting within the fine art sphere.
+My botanic work is focused upon the world of flowering plants.
+I describe myself as an Observational Flower Painter.
+In so doing, I refer equally to the botanical realm of flowering plants, and to the history of flower painting within the fine art sphere.
 This has become termed the New Flower Painting because the genre has now separated itself from its historic adventure into the world of still life painting.
 The genre now carries with it much that it has learnt from that formative experience.

 The subjects that I focus upon include not only the flowers themselves, but also those which have the potential for flowers, or support the growth of flowers, such as fruit, seeds, stems, leaves, and roots.

-I often represent hybrid garden plants with root or stem storage systems, such as the peony, tulip, lily and iris.
-I have a particular liking for individual flowers that have been cultivated for competition as well as those which are pot-grown commercially.
-The thread that binds these separate classes is a lifelong interest in horticulture and gardening.
+I often represent hybrid garden plants, and include root or stem storage systems of plants such as the peony, tulip, lily and iris.
+I have a particular liking for individual flowers that have been cultivated by human intervention and for competition.
+I also watch over those which are pot-grown commercially, focusing upon the environmental, cultural and political implications of this.
+The thread that binds these separate classes is for me a lifelong interest in horticulture.
+As a practicing Artist Gardener, my views are based on being in close contact with plant life, on a daily basis, and exactly how this affects our material and cultural life.